 11. What is Disability Awareness Sunday?
 Where can we find resources on how to celebrate Disability Awareness Sunday?

 Paragraph 265.4 in The Book of Discipline 2016, lists among “Approved Sundays for Annual Conference Observation” the following: “Disability Awareness Sunday shall be observed annually on a date to be determined by the annual conference.
 Disability Awareness Sunday calls the Church to celebrate the gifts and graces of persons with disabilities and calls the Church and society to full inclusion of persons with disabilities in the community.
 If the annual conference so directs, an offering may be received and the funds used by the annual conference to promote the creation of architectural and attitudinal accessibility in local churches. “

-The DisAbility Ministries Committee (DMC) has gathered a number of United Methodist and ecumenical Disability Awareness Sunday resources that you can use to help you plan your worship service and event.
+The Disability Ministries Committee (DMC) has gathered a number of United Methodist and ecumenical Disability Awareness Sunday resources, including a set of Frequently Asked Questions, that you can use to help you plan your worship service and event.
 Read Ideas for Celebrating Disability Awareness Sunday to help you get started.
 There are no hard and fast rules.
 Be creative and utilize the gifts and ideas of people with disabilities in your congregation and community.
 Find ways to involve the Sunday School and youth programs as well.

 Decide what your topic is.
 Are you interested in promoting inclusion in Sunday School, starting a new outreach ministry, or learning about accessibility?
 Disability encompasses a broad set of topics, and intersects with others such as economic justice, housing shortages, and abuse.
 Or perhaps your interest is in web accessibility, disability and the arts, or adapted sports and games.
 You might want to select a theme based on unmet needs you have encountered.